Helping farmers prepare for the Marine Mammal Protection Act

-Thanks to scientific advancements, GenusWave has the solution.
-Our Targeted Acoustic Startle Technology (TAST) was developed at the University of St Andrews expressly to give fish farmers a more effective and humane way to deter predatory mammals.
-In contrast to conventional acoustic deterrents SalmonSafe emits signals in a frequency band where porpoise and dolphins are far less sensitive than seals.
+GenusWave has an ideal solution: SalmonSafe™, which employs Targeted Acoustic Startle Technology (TAST), a breakthrough developed at the University of St Andrews expressly to give fish farmers a more effective and humane way to deter predatory mammals.
+In contrast to primitive ADDs, SalmonSafe emits signals in a frequency band where porpoise and dolphins are far less sensitive than seals.
 Published research from the University of St Andrews shows that SalmonSafe deters seals without impacting harbor porpoise using a noise dose that’s more than factor 10 lower than in conventional ADDs.
-The low noise dose also mitigates the risk of hearing damage making SalmonSafe compliant with the MMPA.
+The low noise dose also mitigates the risk of hearing damage, making SalmonSafe compliant with the MMPA.

 GenusWave’s SalmonSafe™ application utilizes startle technology to safeguard farm-raised salmon while reducing the costs associated with salmon farming, such as anti-predation netting.
 SalmonSafe™ lowers these costs and boosts profitability.

-In one GenusWave field study, we tested the long-term efficiency of SalmonSafe™ and its capacity to deter predators.
+In one GenusWave field study, the company tested the long-term efficiency of SalmonSafe and its capacity to deter predators.
 Using a monitored predation on two control sites and one test site over one year, SalmonSafe achieved zero losses to predation in 10 out of the 12 months during deployment.
-With zero nets broken, SalmonSafe™ reduced predation losses of 91% – 97%
+With zero nets broken, SalmonSafe reduced predation losses by 91% – 97%.